The village with a touch of wilfulness

-Geographically Muotathal belongs to the ten largest municipalities of Switzerland in terms of area.
+Muotathal is one of the ten largest municipalities in Switzerland in terms of area.
 Most of the 3543 inhabitants live in the village.
 The village is surrounded by deserted landscapes with hiking and biking trails.
 These pass between alpine meadows and forests as well as waterfalls, karst areas and mountains.
 The wild waters of the Muota also characterise the landscape.

 In the Muota Valley, nature has remained untamed and untamed to this day.
 One of the great natural treasures is the Muotatal:

 Hölloch: one of the largest cave systems in the world

 Bödmeren: largest spruce forest in Europe

 Karst landscape Silberen: the largest karst area in Switzerland

 Glattalp is also a Bijou.
 In winter, it makes a name for itself as Switzerland’s coldest place.
 In summer, the beautiful alp with lake is also suitable for family hikes.